Six Ayurvedic Reasons to Hibernate

 In Ayurveda, like increases like, so we use the opposite qualities to stay balanced.
 A simple example is, if it’s cold, we need to warm up.
 The opposite qualities of vata are oily, heavy, warm, dense, still and smooth, and those are all vata-balancing qualities.

-During winter, to maintain our balance in mind and body, we want to bring these vata-balancing qualities into our food, exercise, daily routine, mind and emotions.
+During winter (long after your fall cleanse), to maintain our balance in mind and body, we want to bring these vata-balancing qualities into our food, exercise, daily routine, mind and emotions.
 The goal is to slow down, create a reliable routine, embrace and practice stillness, and keep ourselves grounded.

 Sounds pretty good, right?
 If the world is moving fast, light and cold around us, we need to stay steady, warm and cozied, not jump into the fray.
 Three cheers and a permission slip for hibernation!